 The treaty was lengthy, and ultimately did not satisfy any nation.

 The Versailles Treaty forced Germany to give up territory to Belgium, Czechoslovakia and Poland, return Alsace and Lorraine to France and cede all of its overseas colonies in China, Pacific and Africa to the Allied nations.
 In addition, it had to drastically reduce its armed forces and accept the demilitarization and Allied occupation of the region around the Rhine River.
-Most importantly, Article 231 of the treaty placed all blame for inciting the war squarely on Germany, and forced it to pay some $63 billion in reparations, later reduced to $33 billion (around $490 billion in 2018 dollars) to the Allied nations.
+Most importantly, Article 231 of the treaty placed all blame for inciting the war squarely on Germany, and forced it to pay several billion in reparations to the Allied nations.

 Faced with the seemingly impossible task of balancing many competing priorities, the treaty ended up as a lengthy and confusing document that satisfied no one.
 “It literally is an attempt to remake Europe,” says Michael Neiberg, professor of history at U.S. Army War College and author of The Treaty of Versailles: A Concise History (2017).
 “I’m not one of those people who believes the treaty made the Second World War inevitable, but I think you could argue that it made Europe a less stable place.”